PSP-Archive/PSP-MAME4ALL/README.md

 ## Supported games

-There are 1204 different supported romsets.
-For more details, see the [gamelist.txt](https://github.com/PSP-Archive/PSP-MAME4ALL/blob/main/data/gamelist.txt) file within the release.
+The original GP2X port supported 1204 different romsets, listed on the [gamelist.txt](https://github.com/PSP-Archive/PSP-MAME4ALL/blob/main/data/gamelist.txt) file within the release.
+Compatibility for this PSP version is more limited.

 Games have to be copied into the /roms/ folder.

 ### ROM names